Something That Will Not Let Go

-“I guess I’m gonna think about it.” she said, Then, with a quick jab, she put her cigarette out on his crotch and left him there writhing.
+“I guess I’m gonna think about it.” she said, Then, with a quick jab, she put her cigarette out on his crotch and left him there writhing and sobbing.

 Two days more, she visited him once a day, at least he thought it was once a day.
 Time was starting to blur with him.

 She fed him and cleaned him but didn’t do anything for his wound which was starting to puss up.
 He felt himself getting weaker and more brain-fogged.
 He begged and pleaded but she just kept saying she was thinking about it.

 On what he guessed was the third day, she came down the stairs carrying a big pitcher.